nahcnats/expo-movie/README.md

 - React Hook Forms and Zod for forms handling and validation.
 - React Navigation for app navigation.

+### Challenges
+- Some of the APIs don't behave as anticipated.

 # Learn More

 To learn more about React Native, take a look at the following resources: